ezenicofogar/ego-challenge/README.md

 ### 1. Dependencies

-You need a Python environment with `Django 5.0.3` and `Django REST Framework 3.14` installed.
+You need a Python environment with `Django 5.0.3`, `Django REST Framework 3.14` and `Pillow 10.2` installed.
 I use `pipenv`, a tool that manages this.

 If you have `pipenv` installed (only available on Linux) navigate to the repository folder and run the next commands: